Homemade Greek Seasoning Blend

 • Sprinkle over your roast vegetables before cooking to add a Mediterranean flavor.

-• Use as a grilling spice and sprinkle over lamb chops or on a steak before grilling on the bbq.
+• Use as a grilling spice and sprinkle over lamb chops or on a steak before grilling on the BBQ.

 • Pop aside a few leftover slices of the leg of lamb (from above).
 Top a pizza dough base with a little pizza sauce, mozzarella, thinly sliced Greek spiced lamb as well as some roasted capsicum, Spanish onion, and a few ribbons of zucchini.
 Bake until cooked!